nakuwa23/alu-shell/basics/README.md

 # cd ~
 Changes the current working directory to the user's home directory.

-# ll
+# ls -l
 Displays the contents of the current directory in long format.

+# ls -la
+Display current directory contents, including hidden files (starting with .)